 On a Saturday morning, we have decided to take a stroll in Haifa Downtown.
 Join us as we walk by Sail Tower, Istiqlal Mosque, port, Bahai Gardens, and others.

-I wanted to photograph downtown, thus we headed there.
-Most of this trip is along Sderot HaPalyam Street, from the HaMifras House (the Sail Tower) till Sderot Ben Gurion with it’s view over Bahai gardens.
+I wanted to photograph downtown for quite some time, so we headed there.
+Most of this trip is along Sderot HaPalyam Street, from the HaMifras House (the Sail Tower) to Sderot Ben Gurion with a view over Bahai Gardens.

 Map of the area:

-50 years later, a new era has started to blossom with the launch of the unique urban rehabilitation project, which is taking its shape nowadays.
-Planned by Haifa Municipality, the downtown area will be transformed into a lively student-centered compound, combining cultural life, entertainment and commerce.
+Fifty years later, a new era has started to blossom with the launch of the unique urban rehabilitation project, which is taking its shape nowadays.
+Planned by Haifa Municipality, the downtown area will be transformed into a lively student-centered compound, combining cultural life, entertainment, and commerce.
 You are invited to meet the colorful people and to soak in the special atmosphere that downtown Haifa offers to its guests.